brandonmwest/bwe.st/_posts/2012-06-28-building-a-restish-api-part-one.md

 ---

-That's all I've got for now, but stay tuned for part 2.
+That's all I've got for now, but stay tuned for part two.